 This guide will explain:

-What is a preferred employee?
+What is a preferred team member?

-How to mark an employee as preferred
+How to mark a team member as preferred

 From here, simply move your mouse over the area in which you would like to edit.